WHAT IS TRANSCRANIAL MaGNETIC STIMULATION?

 Patients can drive home or return to work immediately following the appointments.

-Does Transcranial Magnetic Stimulation work for everybody suffering from depression?
+Does tms work for everybody suffering from depression?

 On average, 50% of patients respond to Transcranial Magnetic Stimulation ( their depressive symptoms are cut in half), and 33% of patients go into remission (no depression symptoms).